mugubr/django_base/README.md

 - Pass all linters (`ruff check .`)
 - Add tests for new features
 - Maintain coverage above 80%
-- Write docstrings in English and Portuguese
+- **Write ALL docstrings and comments in BOTH English and Portuguese**
 - Follow Django best practices
+- Add detailed explanations for complex logic

 ---